Artificial Intelligence

 Email again:

-HR assessment focuses on mapping the skills and increasing the competencies of the weakest link in cyber security: the users, the employees.
+Analysis of employee awareness focuses on mapping the skills and increasing the competencies of the weakest link in cyber security: the users, the employees.

 Email again: